lkrum/Make-an-SVG-Logo/README.md

 5. Install jest by copying and pasting the code `npm install --save-dev jest`
 6. *Optional* Download the[SVG VS Code extension](https://marketplace.visualstudio.com/items?itemName=jock.svg) to export your SVG file as a PNG file.

 ## Usage
 1. Open the index.js file in your terminal\
 *Note*: Make sure you have installed the necessary applications!
-3. Run `node index.js` to start the application
+2. Run `node index.js` to start the application
-4. Type in answers to each question
+3. Type in answers to each question
-5. Once you've answered the final question, a svg file titled "logo.svg" will be created
+4. Once you've answered the final question, a SVG file titled "logo.svg" will be created

 ## Credits
 - [Inquirer Package](https://www.npmjs.com/package/inquirer/v/8.2.4)